What to Do in the Smokies

 For detailed information on frontcountry campgrounds, including site maps, visit www.nps.gov/grsm/planyourvisit/frontcountry-camping.htm.

 In addition to campgrounds in the park, there are many commercial campgrounds in communities around the park, including Asheville, Bryson City, Cherokee, Gatlinburg, Townsend and Waynesville.

 Hiking and camping in the backcountry is the best way to experience the true beauty of the park.
 The park has about 100 backcountry campsites, each with from four to 20 tent sites.
 Also in the park are 15 shelters, each with a capacity of around a dozen campers.
 Tent camping isn’t allowed at the shelters.
 All of these campsites and shelters are hike-in, and some require a hike of many miles.
 Some sites are available to those riding horses.

 Camping is permitted ONLY at designated campsites and shelters.
 You can camp in the backcountry as long as you like, but maximum stay at any campsite is three nights, and one night at a specific shelter.
 Maximum group size is eight persons, except at a few sites where the maximum is 12.
-Open fires are prohibited except at designated areas, and you may use only wood that is dead and on the ground.
+Open fires are prohibited except at designated areas, and you may use only wood that is dead and on the ground or USDA-approved heat-treated wood you have packed in.
 Food and backpack storage cable systems are at all backcountry sites.